Sometimes, the Email Finder doesn't return any result.

 - Double-check that the full name of the person is correct.
 Make sure there are no initials and remove the middle name, if any.

 - Make sure the domain name you entered is the one the organization uses to send emails.
-You can test your guesses in the Domain Search to see which one return results.
+You can test your guesses in the Domain Search to see which one returns results.

 - If you still don't get any results, follow this step-by-step guide of alternate techniques you can use to find the email address you're looking for.